 The former Flying Eagles striker has failed to impress in the different clubs he’s been loaned out to, and it’s the same story this season.

-Currently at Mainz in Germany, the 22-year-old has managed just six appearances this season, and there were even reports that Liverpool were planning to cut the loan deal short.
+Now at Mainz in Germany, the 22-year-old has managed just six appearances this season, and there were even reports that Liverpool were planning to cut the loan deal short.

 But why has Awoniyi struggled so far since he moved to Europe?
 Speaking in an interview with Omasports recently, Awoniyi claims he’s given everything, but the only time he’s enjoyed playing was when he was at Royal Excel Mouscron.